- Malaria is a potentially fatal illness.

 People planning to travel to an area with malaria should see their physician

-before travel, preferably six weeks before departure.
+before travel, preferably at least six weeks before departure.
 Travelers should use

 mosquito precautions and take medications to reduce the risk of disease.